nmccrory/ops-docs/launch_a_site.md

     servers:
     - server 107.180.48.109:80;
 ```
+--->
 You are now done setting up your traffic forwarding catcher's mitt.
-You may move onto the /etc/hosts verification step.
+You shall now pass -->

 ## Enable the Upstream
 Now that all of our URLs match, we can run this job: [ops-deploy-by-url](https://leroy.nmdev.us/job/ops-deploy-by-url/) with `Environment = production` and `Client = the client's project name (e.g. cic for careincommon.com)`.